sdlee94/DeepFake-Detection-Using-Neural-Networks/README.md

 ### DeepFake Detection Challenge

 In an effort to curb the emerging threat of DeepFakes, a [**Kaggle competition**](https://www.kaggle.com/c/deepfake-detection-challenge/overview) was built in collaboration between Amazon, Facebook, Microsoft and Partnership on AI to invite enthusiasts of all backgrounds to compete for the best performing DeepFake detection model.
 As someone who loves challenging problems and has genuine concerns about DeepFakes, I chose to tackle this challenge for my capstone project.
 Over the course of ~7 weeks I performed an end-to-end Data Science workflow in which I obtained data, processed it and trained several deep learning models to differentiate between real and fake videos.
 To date, my best model achieved **96% precision** (of all predicted fakes, 96% were indeed fake) and **83% specificity** (able to correctly identify 83% of real videos) using just a single frame per video.
-Below details the tools used for this project and an overview of the steps I took to get there!
+Below summarizes the tools used for this project and the steps I took to get there!

 ## Resources
 ---